powerful call to action phrases

 For example, if your site has a lot of green, a green call-to-action button could get lost in the shuffle.

 Okay, but what if you want to exemplify the qualities of green?
-Well, you can still use green, but you’ll have to play with the hue.
+You can still use green, but you’ll have to play with the hue.
 Maybe you select a lighter shade of green, a darker tone, or a brighter, more neon green.

 As for what type of font to use for your CTA, there’s generally less disparity among marketers.
-You must choose a concise, clean, and legible font.
+You must choose a concise, clean, and legible font to clearly guide users to the specific action.

 You can’t go wrong with a sans-serif or traditional serif.